AesaraB/mypaint-website/pages/design/uxui/_index.md

 On creating MyPaint, Martin Renold dreamt of a drawing application that could let you *["Scribble Without Thinking"][mklink]*.
-MyPaint has a more powerful toolset than what Martin originally imagined for the application, yet [a respect for simplicity][philosophies] fostered in each cycle of MyPaint's development has stopped MyPaint's UX/UI from becoming bloated and confusing.
+MyPaint has a more powerful toolset than what Martin originally imagined for the application, yet a [respect for good design][philosophies] fostered in each cycle of MyPaint's development has stopped MyPaint's UX/UI from becoming bloated and confusing.
-- MyPaint is for painting and sketching from scratch.

 ## Polish
 Frequently used interactions should be fine tuned.